Master of Science in Translational Research

 This paper explores the use of AI algorithms to identify operative steps in laparoscopic sleeve gastrectomy (LSG).
 Computer vision, a form of artificial intelligence (AI), allows for quantitative analysis of video by computers for identification of objects and patterns, such as in autonomous driving.
 We found that AI can extract quantitative surgical data from video with 85.6% accuracy.
 This suggests operative video could be used as a quantitative data source for research in intraoperative clinical decision support, risk prediction, or outcomes studies.

-Laura Adang, MD, PhD, MSTR
+2020 MSTR Graduate, Laura Adang, MD, PhD, MSTR

 Current position: Assistant Professor of Child Neurology, University of Pennsylvania Perelman School of Medicine & Children's Hospital of Philadelphia

 Laura works on clinical trial readiness for the leukodystrophies, which are neurodegenerative, genetic disorders of the brain.
-Our work includes biomarker validation, natural history studies, and development of new tools to measure change.
+The work includes biomarker validation, natural history studies, and development of new tools to measure change.
 She enrolled in the MSTR degree because she felt there was a gap in herability to take my basic science experiences and translate that into a rigorous scientific program focused on clinical trial readiness.
 Laura shared that the degree has had a "profound impact" on her career, specifically equipping her with a strong foundation in research methodologies and critical thinking, and enabling her to bridge the gap between basic science and clinical application.

 Her advice for new students is to "stay engaged and focused!
 It is too easy to be pulled in many directions, especially as a physician-scientist.
 Think about what you want to gain from the program and make sure you use all of the amazing resources to reach your goals.
 Also, take the K writing course!"